Skip to content

 • audience: Must be a string between 1 and 255 characters

-• topic (for get_insights): Must be a string between 1 and 255 characters
+• questions: Must be an array of strings, each between 1 and 255 characters

 If validation fails, the tool returns an error with details about which fields failed validation.